CringleySDays/AvTech-Support/AvTech_Updates.md

 - Fixed typos in [ `/bot_info` ] on Version, Permissions, and System Version

+- Patched important bug where it'd ping @everyone in Bot Logging Channel when not required

 ------------------------------------------------------------------------
 # ***AvTech Support Update Version 0.0.3***